 Criminal Psychology, police Impersonators, police and forensic psychology, psychological screening, psychology and law

-From 1984 to the present, Dr. Kitaeff has been the consulting police psychologist to numerous law enforcement agencies in the northern Virginia area.
-He is also an independent psychological examiner with the Fairfax County Community Services Board.
+From 1983 to 2016, Dr. Kitaeff was the consulting police psychologist to numerous law enforcement agencies in the northern Virginia area.
+He is presently in private practice in Fairfax, Virginia.
 Dr. Kitaeff is a Diplomate in Police Psychology in the Society of Police and Criminal Psychology, a member of the American Psychological Association and the American Bar Association, and a Fellow in the American College of Legal Medicine.
-He teaches courses in both psychology and law.

 Police and forensic psychology, PTSD, the intersection of law and psychology

 Kitaeff, [in progress for November 2021].
 Applied Criminal Psychology.
 San Diego, CA: Cognella

 Kitaeff J., ed.
 (2019).
 Handbook of Police Psychology, Volume 2.
 New York, NY: Routledge.

 Kitaeff, J., ed.
 (2012).
 Handbook of Police Psychology.
 New York, NY: Routledge

 Kitaeff, J. (2010).
 Forensic Psychology.
 Upper Saddle River, NJ: Pearson Prentice-Hall.

 Kitaeff, J., ed.
 (2007).
 Malingering, Lies, and Junk Science in the Courtroom.
 Youngstown, NY: Cambria Press.